Graduate School Guidelines for formatting Thesis or Dissertation

-Students pursuing degree programs should check with their college to determine the specific style format (i.e., APA, IEEE, MLA, etc.)required for a thesis or dissertation within the college.
-It is the responsibility of the student to ensure that the appropriate style has been applied to the document before it is submitted to the Graduate School prior to the posted deadlines for submission.
-Students should also read and follow the Graduate School Deadlines carefully.
+Students pursuing degree programs should check with their college to determine the specific style format (i.e., APA, IEEE, MLA, etc.) required for a thesis or dissertation within the college.
+It is the responsibility of the student to ensure that the appropriate style has been applied to the document before it is submitted to the Graduate School prior to the posted Graduate School Deadlines.
+Students should also read and follow the Graduate School Guidelines for Submission carefully.

 Documents deemed by the Graduate School to be inadequately prepared for the format check will not be checked thoroughly by the Graduate School and will be returned to the student as "incomplete."
 The Graduate School staff will check 25 pages at random in the document-if these pages contain significant errors numerous enough to demonstrate that little or no effort has been made to format the document, it will be deemed "incomplete" by the Dean of the Graduate School.
 These incomplete documents will not be considered "on time" to meet the posted deadlines for submission.
 Posted deadlines are not negotiable.